Woman Gone and Say Goodbye

-Woman Gone And Say Goodbye was the second ep released by Liverpool band The Stairs, the first being Weed Bus.
-The EP was issued in several formats: CD ep; 7" vinyl single with picture sleeve; 12" vinyl 45rpm single with picture sleeve; 12" 45rpm vinyl DJ promo single with a plain black sleeve.
-Both 12" vinyl single formats have What do you mean you don't smoke? inscribed in the matrix on Side A.
+Woman Gone And Say Goodbye was the second EP released by Liverpool band The Stairs, the first being Weed Bus.
+The EP was issued in several formats: CD EP; 7-inch vinyl single with picture sleeve; 12-inch vinyl 45 rpm single with picture sleeve; 12-inch 45 rpm vinyl DJ promo single with a plain black sleeve.
+Both 12-inch vinyl single formats have What do you mean you don't smoke? inscribed in the matrix on Side A.

 Songs

 You Don't Love Me (You Don't Care) is a cover of a Bo Diddley song originally released in July 1959 on Checker Records album Go Bo Diddley.
 Russian Spy And I is also a cover, originally recorded by Dutch band The Hunters and released in 1966.
 The guitarist from The Hunters, Jan Akkerman, went on to form Brainbox in 1969 and, later, joined Focus.